No, you’re not crazy. It doesn’t make any sense.

 “Motivated reasoning” is the chop-logic that appears when people pick a conclusion first and go looking for reasons to justify it afterwards.
 For example, commissioners and staff repeatedly reminded each other: “We saw no problems when the barcodes were tested/audited/recounted.
 Therefore, we conclude the system is safe.”

-People who are seeking to build voter confidence and to secure elections know it’s a bad idea to give every questionable voting system one freebie botched election before rejecting it.
+They know it’s a bad idea to give every questionable voting system one freebie botched election before rejecting it.

 Thomsen even went on to argue in favor of another type of BMD that WEC staff had wisely recommended rejecting.
-This machine combines a ballot-printer and a tabulator in one machine, creating a feature independent elections-technology experts ridicule as the “permission to cheat” feature.
+This machine combines a ballot-printer and a tabulator in one machine, creating a feature that independent elections-technology experts ridicule as the “permission to cheat” feature.
 Fortunately, the other commissioners acted as a wise jury, so the notion of overriding the staff recommendation to reject that component went nowhere.

 Voters shouldn’t give up.